tatfil/Quote_chart/README.md

-# SpringBoot Application
+# Quote Chart SpringBoot Application

-Quote Chart.
-Users can add quotes and vote for them.
+    • creation of a user account;
+    • addition, viewing (including a method to get a random quote), modification, and deletion of quotes;
+    • voting on quotes (either upvote or downvote);
+    • view of the top and worse 10 quotes, the details of each quote.

 Frameworks and technologies: